 Farmers using the service only pay a few cents per day, less than two per cent of their annual input costs.
-Ignitia is partnering with larger agencies, such as UNDP, to provide free access to certain vulnerable communities.
-The pilot test in Northern Nigeria with 2SCALE was successful and saw 1,400 farmers benefitting from the project.
+Ignitia is partnering with larger agencies, such as UNDP, to provide free access to certain vulnerable communities.17 The pilot test in Northern Nigeria with 2SCALE was successful and saw 1,400 farmers benefitting from the project.
 These farmers saw an improvement in their yield compared to the previous season, and 90 per cent reported they were satisfied or very satisfied with the Iska weather forecasts.
-Meanwhile 88 per cent reported that they used the weather forecasts to improve their farming practices leading to a yield increase.
+Meanwhile 88 per cent reported that they used the weather forecasts to improve their farming practices leading to a yield increase.18 communities and sustainable food systems, provide farmers with tools that reduce obstacles faced by local farming communities.
+Smallholder farmers supply food for 70 per cent of the developing world.
+Rising populations, low crop yields, inadequate infrastructure and lack of access to formal finance are just a few of the obstacles smallholder farmers face.
+By reducing these obstacles, local farms can increase their productivity while promoting sustainable agricultural practices.